 Readings for the initial algal fluorescence (F0) (A), maximum algal fluorescence (Fm) (B) and potential quantum yield (Fv/Fm) (C) for E. huxleyi are shown as black circles.
 The line of best fit for F0 and Fm was normal log 3 parameter (SigmaPlot) R2=0.94, 0.95 respectively.
 Potential quantum yield (Fv/Fm) is a dimensionless expression of photosynthetic health, which is calculated as (Fm-F0)/Fm.
 The line of best fit for the Fv/Fm curve was a 3 factor polynomial R2= 0.6.
 Error bars represent the standard error between triplicate wells.

 Figure 2: Schematic representation of sample placement in a 48-wells microtiter plate.

-Wells are to be filled as follows: columns 1 and 6, wells A through F (red) are filled with 1 ml 1X PBS (or other sterile solution).
-Rows A and F, wells 2-8 (blue) are filled with 1 ml bacterial control; rows B and E wells 2-8 (green) are filled with 1 ml algal control; rows C and D, wells 2-8 (purple) are filled with 1 ml co-culture.
-The plate is divided into 4 quadrants (A2, A5, D2, and D5).
-These quadrants are each for different and sequential sampling time points (e.g. 1-4 d).
-Within each quadrant samples can be randomized using a random number generator.
+Wells are to be filled as follows: columns 1 and 6, wells A through F () are filled with 1 ml 1X PBS (or other sterile solution/media).
+Rows A and F, wells 2-8 () are filled with 1 ml bacterial control; rows B and E wells 2-8 () are filled with 1 ml algal control; rows C and D, wells 2-8 () are filled with 1 ml co-culture.
+The plate is divided into 4 quadrants (A2, A5, D2, and D5) these quadrants are each specific sampling days 1-4, this should be randomized throughout plates and labeled accordingly.
+Within each day the authors advise randomizing the algal control () and co-culture () wells using a random number generator.
 Labeling is on the lid over 1X PBS and/or bacterial control wells to prevent shading of algal cultures.

 Figure 3: Representative WATER-PAM fluorometry graphs of a 10 d co-culturing experiment of Emiliania huxleyi (CCMP3266) with Phaeobacter gallaeciensis BS107.